belle2/basf2/online_book/prerequisites/ssh.rst

 pre-installed on KEKCC and NAF.

 .. hint::
-   For long-running computational jobs like processing a steering file, use a batch submission system instead, such as the :ref:`grid
+   For computational jobs like processing a steering file, use a batch submission system instead (see :ref:`this warning <batch system recommendation warning>`).
-   <online_book/computing/gbasf2:gbasf2>`, :ref:`LSF
-   <online_book/computing/batch:Batch submission>` or :ref:`htcondor
-   <online_book/computing/htcondor:htcondor>`.

 These programs create one or multiple new terminal sessions within your terminal, and these sessions run independently of the original terminal, even